 Lastly, we will insist on practical solutions to address the increasing crime against letter carriers.
 The safety of letter carriers is our No. 1 priority.
-We must work together to ensure that letter carriers are safe from the moment they arrive at
+We must work together to ensure that letter carriers are safe from the moment they arrive at their stations until the moment they park their vehicles after delivery.
+We cannot allow these crimes to persist.

 If we work together, I wholeheartedly believe that we can achieve these goals and that doing so will ultimately benefit both parties.
-Together, we have implemented several successful initiatives since our last agreement, including numerous COVID-related memorandums of understanding, the development of the New Employee Experience
+Together, we have implemented several successful initiatives since our last agreement, including numerous COVID-related memorandums of understanding, the development of the New Employee Experience and Retention Program, the conversion to the all-career model in hundreds of installations across the country, and the Technology Integrated Alternate Route Evaluation and Adjustment Process, just to name a few.

 We commend your willingness to work with us on these key initiatives.
 We have long been involved in the bargaining process with Deputy Postmaster General Tulino.
-I appreciate your commitment and look forward to what we vides a comfortable middle-class working life and retirement.
-It is my privilege to lead the nation's city letter carriers in our pursuit of these goals.
+I appreciate your commitment and look forward to what we will continue to accomplish together.

 Similarly, after years and years of declining service quality, it is refreshing to have leadership that is willing to sit down and maintain regular, substantive engagement to address this problem while promoting the work letter carriers do proudly six-and sometimes seven-days a week.
-Your leadership, Postmaster General DeJoy, has fostered of Letter Carriers 100 Indiana Ave.
-NW homes and businesses. carriers did not have.
-We proudly rose to the occasion, just like we always have.
+Your leadership, Postmaster General DeJoy, has fostered that engagement that we look forward to continuing in the future.

 I will close by saying, during these negotiations, I believe both parties have a unique opportunity to build something transformative for the nation's letter carrier workforce and the entire agency.
-If we can increase wages, approsecurely and on time.
+If we can increase wages, appropriately staff our craft, address safety concerns, and enforce managerial contract compliance, letter carriers, in turn, can ensure that the Postal Service remains strong and competitive.